 After completing his PhD, Dr. Mahmud joined the National Institute for Information and Communication Technology (NICT) in Japan, where he worked on several national strategic research and development projects, like MIRAI, for future generation wireless systems.
 He has been engaged in collaborative research projects with world leading companies and institutions, including University of Tokyo, Motorola, Mitsubishi, Hitachi, etc.

-Prior to coming to Canada, Dr Mahmud was an Assistant Professor in North South University, Bangladesh.
+Before coming to Canada, Dr. Mahmud was an Assistant Professor in North South University, Bangladesh.
 He also worked as network planning consultant in several mobile carriers.
-Prior to joining Sheridan College Dr Mahmud taught at Humber College, Centennial College and the University of Guelph-Humber.
+Before joining Sheridan College, Dr. Mahmud taught at Humber College, Centennial College and the University of Guelph-Humber.

 Dr. Mahmud’s research has revolved around communication theory, wireless systems, software defined network (SDN), network security, context-aware systems and ubiquitous networks, cloud computing, and machine learning.
 Dr. Mahmud has more than 30 international peer-reviewed publications and possesses several international patents on applications of these research topics.

 "Towards Better Insights and Quality Services for Vehicle Autonomy Using Machine Learning" (2022)